Life Cycle of a WebsiteWEB DEVELOPMENT, TRANSFORMATION.

 A website is only as new or as old as it is in tune with the company's business strategies.

 A well-built website is a marketing tool that lasts a long time.
-However, they have a life expectancy that typically ranges from 2 to 7 years, depending on the industry, business expectations and the tools it is built with.
+They have a life expectancy that typically ranges from 2 to 7 years, depending on the industry, business expectations and the tools it is built with.

 To increase the life expectancy of a website, it must be treated as a product that requires not only maintenance but also continuous improvement and evolution.
 At the time of renewal, the decision regarding tools, platforms and technological partners is key, since the success and life expectancy of the new site depend on them.